terraform-ibm-modules/terraform-ibm-powervs-infrastructure/reference-architectures/standard-plus-vsi/deploy-arch-ibm-pvs-inf-standard-plus-vsi.md

 Quickstart deployment of the Power Virtual Server with VPC landing zone creates VPC services, a Power Virtual Server workspace, and interconnects them.
 It also deploys a Power Virtual Server of chosen T-shirt size or custom configuration.
 Supported Os are Aix, IBM i, and Linux images.

 A proxy service for public internet access from the PowerVS workspace is configured.
-You can optionally configure some management components on VPC (such as an NFS service, NTP forwarder, and DNS forwarder).
+You can optionally configure some management components on VPC (such as an NFS service, NTP forwarder, and DNS forwarder), as well as Monitoring and Security and Compliance Center Workload Protection..

 ## Architecture diagram
 {: #standard-plus-vsi-architecture-diagram}